 Test Arduino code The testing of the software and hardware is carried out in several steps.
-During code programming, the programmer can check the syntax errors using the compiler directly in the Arduino IDE (using Verify button).
+During code programming, the you can check the syntax errors using the compiler directly in the Arduino IDE (using Verify button).
 However, this syntax error check does not give any indication of incorrect structuring or sequence of the program.
 Testing the correct sequence of… Read More »Arduino Testing

 still values are passed, which are processed then within the function.
 These values are called “parameters”.
 After execution of the function, which can be a calculation, a conversion or a signal output to an output port, this “small program” is executed and the main program, which called the function, is continued.